-- Failure to: - be prepared; - > accurately report and record observations; - > adhere to the rights of medication administration; - > follow institutional policies, e.g. safety, infection control, procedures; - > protect a patient's worth and dignity. - Creating an environment of anxiety and distress - Errors of omission, as well as commission - Evidence of sleep deprivation that may affect the provision of safe patient care

 - Failure to:

+- ➢ be prepared;

+- accurately report and record observations;

+- > adhere to the rights of medication administration;

+- follow institutional policies, e.g. safety, infection control, procedures;

+- > protect a patient's worth and dignity.

+- Creating an environment of anxiety and distress

+- Errors of omission, as well as commission

+- Evidence of sleep deprivation or any other sign of impairment that may affect the provision of safe patient care

+- Failure to:

-- > be prepared
+- \succ be prepared

-- > accurately report and record observations
+- accurately report and record observations

-- > adhere to rights of medication administration
+- ➤ adhere to rights of medication administration

-- > follow institutional policies
+- follow institutional policies

-- > protect a client's worth and dignity
+- protect a client's worth and dignity